makersacademy/airport_challenge/RORY_README.md

 Why does my rspec look so different?
 Coveralls doesn't seem to have loaded properly.
 Missing my .....F.. at the top :(

-  Why does my Plane flying status fail if I put a ? on the end? rspec tells me "syntax error, unexpected '='"
+  Why does my Plane flying status fail if I put a ? on the end? rspec tells me "syntax error, unexpected '='".
+Had to remove ?